jmkim/twilio-pbx/README.md

   * example: `+12120007890,+821000337890`
   * notes:
     * Twilio blocks the message outbound to US for non-US Twilio numbers.
-    * If you set US number here for non-US Twilio number, you cannot receive the command response.
+    * If you set the US number here for non-US Twilio number, you cannot receive the command response.
-    * If you send to US number from non-US Twilio number, it will be undelivered sliently.
+    * If you send to the US number from non-US Twilio number, it will be undelivered silently.
 * `TEXT_RECEIVE_US_PHONE_NUMBER`
   * Destination phone number for US Twilio number Text Forwarding mode
   * format: `string` - E.164 formatted phone number